 Connecting an external display over the USB-C port (using an Amazon Basics USB-C to VGA adapter) works out of the box.

-Everying else works perfectly.
+Everying else works perfectly as well.

 Linux setup tips